Caldoche: Politics and society

 Caldoches tend to be political loyalists and oppose independence from France, instead preferring to maintain New Caledonia as part of overseas France.
 Traditionally, the Caldoche have supported strongly loyalist parties with the most dominant being The Rally until 2004.
 In subsequent elections, their support shifted towards Avenir ensemble ("Future Together") and Caledonia Together which have the vision of a shared, multiracial New Caledonia within the framework of remaining part of the French Republic.

 It is difficult to gauge the total Caledonian population in New Caledonia today, since the most recent census in 2009 only distinguishes those of European descent (71,721 people, or 29.2% of the total population) from those of mixed origin or 'several communities' (20,398 people or 8.31%), Indonesians (5003 people, 2.5%), Vietnamese people (2822, 1.43%) and those who simply refer to themselves as 'Caledonian' (12,177 people, 4.96%), many of whom consider themselves Caldoche, while the census makes no distinction between people of European descent who consider themselves 'Caldoche' and more recent immigrants from Metropolitan France (the so-called 'Zoreilles').

-Notable Caldoche
+Caldoche

 Politics

 Former French Minister of the Interior Roger Frey born in New Caledonia to a Caldoche family.